Norm Betson

 Norman Edward Betson (8 July 1914 – 5 May 1988) was an Australian rules footballer who played for Essendon in the Victorian Football League (VFL) during the early 1940s.

-Before arriving at Essendon, Betson played with Albury and was captain-coach of New South Wales club Culcairn.
-A follower, he appeared in six finals for Essendon but missed out on a spot in their 1942 premiership team, after only being named an emergency for the Grand Final.
-Betson did however participate in the 1943 VFL Grand Final and in the dying seconds had a snap at goal which could have secured a draw, only to have the ball touched on the goal-line by a Richmond player.
+Before arriving at Essendon, Betson initially played with Miepoll, Albury and was captain-coach of New South Wales club Culcairn.

+A follower, he played in Essendon's 1941 Reserves premiership and also appeared in six senior football finals for Essendon but missed out on a spot in their 1942 VFL premiership team, after only being named an emergency for the Grand Final.
+Betson did however participate in the 1943 VFL Grand Final and in the final seconds had a snap at goal which could have secured a draw, only to have the ball touched on the goal-line by a Richmond player.

 Betson joined Glenelg in 1946 and spent much of his first year as captain-coach.
 He continued until 1949 just as a player but spent the 1948 season as captain.
-During this time he represented the South Australians at interstate football.
+During this time, he represented the South Australians at interstate football.
 Betson then captain-coached Nathalia in 1950 and the following season played at Lemnos.